sahibalejandro/sublime-nav-panel/README.md

-# sublime-nav-panel
+# Nav Panel

-Nav Panel plugin for Sublime Text 3
+Shows a quick panel to open files withing the current directory, inspired on vim's netrw.